 Best Time To Fertilize Hollyhocks

 Spring is the best time to fertilize Hollyhocks.
 This spring bloomer needs extra nutrition early in the growing season so it can put on height and set flowers.
-Water-soluble fertilizers can be applied in the spring and again every few weeks.
-Slow-release fertilizers can be used monthly.
+Water-soluble fertilizers can be applied in the spring and again in summer.
+Slow-release fertilizers can be applied once in the spring.

 Best Fertilizer For Hollyhocks